 I’m an author and active reader, so I realize the importance of proofreading and editing.
 But, when you’re an indie author, it can be a stretch to find help that fits within your budget.

 I have more than five years of experience in editing, formatting, proofreading, web design, and graphic design.
-My clients have included The Ohio Employee Ownership Center, Curiosity Quills Press, and independent writers like Michelle Birbeck, Christine Monroe, and Kayla Curry.
+My clients have included The Ohio Employee Ownership Center, Curiosity Quills Press, and independent writers like Michelle Birbeck, Christine Monroe, M. Mabie, and Kayla Curry.

 I can be a nit-picky and fairly blunt type of editor, but I realize that your work is your baby and I want to make your unique voice shine.
 I’m not going to change your style or your voice, but I will point out when certain aspects aren’t working or might need elaborated on.
 I also make it a point to explain my corrections in an effort to help you grow as a writer.
 Sometimes not all issues can be addressed in one round of edits, especially if significant developmental editing is necessary.